autodesk-platform-services/aps-sdk-node/accountadmin/source/README.md

-## constructionadmin@1.0.0-beta1
+## account-admin@1.0.0-beta1

 The Account Admin API automates creating and managing projects, assigning and managing project users, and managing member and partner company directories.
 You can also synchronize data with external systems.
-This is TypeScript client library for constructionadmin
+This is TypeScript client library for account-admin

 ## Building the SDK
 1. Install dependencies